Snowflake-Labs/morphir-elm/docs/snowpark/snowpark-backend-generation.md

 ## Custom types

 Two patterns are used to process [custom types](https://guide.elm-lang.org/types/custom_types.html).
-These patterns depend of the presence of parameters for type constructors.
+These patterns depend on the presence of parameters for type constructors.

 ### 1. Custom types without data